Kim Kardashian X-Rated Sex Tape Video Anniversary Occurs Amid Baby Bombshell

 Kim Kardashian owes part of her fame to an X-rated video, and that sex tape video is now celebrating its unofficial anniversary after surviving for a decade.
-Ranking as the most-viewed X-rated video in history, Kim Kardashian, Superstar features Kardashian and her former boyfriend Ray J, and was released by Vivid Entertainment, reported the Huffington Post.
+Ranking as the most-viewed X-rated video in history, Kim Kardashian, Superstar features Kardashian and her former boyfriend, Ray J, and it was released by Vivid Entertainment, reported the Huffington Post.

 Kim has stated that no one in the Keeping Up With The Kardashians clan was involved in leaking the sex tape.
-However, because of the unprecedented success of the X-rated video, there has been skepticism about her claim that neither Kardashian nor her famous momager Kris Jenner had a role in leaking the sex tape.
+However, because of the unprecedented success of the X-rated video, there has been skepticism about her claim that neither Kardashian nor her famous momager, Kris Jenner, had a role in leaking the sex tape.

 Although Kim even initially sued in an attempt to block Vivid Entertainment from releasing the X-rated video, the biography Kardashian Dynasty claims that Vivid would not have revealed plans to release the sex tape unless they were aware that Kardashian would agree after settling on a price.